facebook/react/docs/docs/reference-test-renderer.md

 testInstance.children
 ```

-`children` is a children of the testInstance.
+`children` is children of the testInstance.

 ## Ideas